 Determining how much space you can afford to fence is important, and keeping the future in mind is a good idea because when you build a fenced area, you won’t want to have to rebuild it if the space becomes too small.
 If your animal will outgrow your current fence, or you plan on purchasing another animal in the future, remember to build your space to fit two pets rather than just one!
 A Colorado Springs fencing contractor can help you to determine how much more (or less) space will be needed for multiple pets.

-Difference fences are priced based off of materials, style, how much fencing is needed and if technology is involved (invisible fences, etc.).
+The cost of a new fence is based on materials, style, how much fencing is needed, and if technology is involved (invisible fences, etc.).
 Determining a set budget and looking with a Colorado Springs fencing contractor at options within that budget is the best idea.
-Although you want a beautiful fence, the purpose of the fence is to contain the pet so if the budget feels too small for the fence that is the correct material and style, it’s probably a better idea to sacrifice style to buy a fence that will keep your pets secure.
+Balancing the desire for a beautiful fence and the fence’s ability to contain the pet is essential.
+If the budget is too tight for a fence that fits your style, it’s probably a better idea to sacrifice style to buy a fence that will keep your pet from running away.

-Depending on the size of the property, building a containment system rather than an entire fenced property may be the better way to build a fence for your pets.
-This all depends on the type of pet, size and the purpose of the containment.
+Depending on the size of the property, building a containment system, or a “dog run,” rather than fencing your entire property may be a viable option for you and your pet.
+Of course, this depends on the type of pet and the size and purpose of the containment.
 Is the containment meant to keep the animals from running away completely, or is it more of a dog run for when you want to leave the animal outside for a few hours at a time?
-Determining what will give your animal enough room to run around is an important factor in deciding if a full fenced yard or a containment system is best.
+Determining what will give your animal enough room to run around is an important factor in deciding on the best fence for your pet.

-Even if the neighborhood doesn’t have an HOA, considering your neighbors is a helpful way to avoid future conflict.
-If you build a huge fencing system that is an eyesore, or if you build a fence that doesn’t contain your pets and they keep getting out, your neighbor will likely come to you to get the issue resolved.
+While your initial answer might be a resounding “no,” considering your neighbors is a helpful way to avoid future conflict.
+If the best fence for your pet is on a property line, is an eyesore, or if you build a fence that doesn’t contain your pets and they keep getting out, your neighbor will likely come to you to get the issue resolved.
 Your neighbors’ opinions should play a role in picking a fence - a small role - but a role nonetheless.

-Picking a fence isn’t just about keeping an animal from running away, it’s about keeping both the pets and surrounding neighbors safe as well.
+The best fence for your pet should not only keep the pet from running away, your new pet fence should also keep both the pet and surrounding neighbors safe as well.
 An animal running in the road can get itself killed or could cause a car accident.
-It can also get bit by larger animals or contract diseases.
-It’s important to be sure that the gates of the fence secure well.
-Also make sure the base of the fence is equipped so that animals, specifically dogs, have a minimal chance of digging their way out of the area.
+Your pet can also get bit by larger animals or contract diseases.
+Make sure that the gates of the new pet fence secure well.
+Also, some dog breeds love to dig so you may need to install a fence that is designed so that dogs, specifically the burrowing breeds like terriers, Huskies, and Dachshunds, have a minimal chance of digging their way out of the area.